NtandoNgubane/Project/README.md

 #  Research Project
 # Tittle:DESIGN AND PERFORMANCE ANALYSIS OF A STAND-ALONE SOLAR PV BATTERY SYSTEM WITH CONTROLLER FOR AN UN-ELECTRIFIED VILLAGE
-# algorithm for P&O Controller and SOC Charge controller
+# Code for P&O Controller and SOC Charge controller MATLAB Function blocks